douglasgreen/duolingo/esperanto/vocab.md

 - to understand - kompreni
 - to use - uzi
 - to visit - viziti
-- to wait - atendi
-- to wait for - atendi
-- to watch - rigardi
-- to wear - porti; surhavi
+- to wear - surhavi
 - to where - kien
 - to work - labori
 - to write - skribi